YottaDB/YDBDoc/MessageRecovery/errors.rst

 REPL2OLD
 ------------------

-REPL2OLD, Instance IIII uses a YottaDB version that does not support connection with the current version on iiii.
+REPL2OLD, Instance IIII uses a GT.M/YottaDB version that does not support connection with the current version on instance iiii

 MUPIP Error: Issued by a Source Server, Receiver Server or MUPIP JOURNAL -ROLLBACK -FETCHRESYNC on Instance iiii attempted to connect to instance IIII, but found IIII is running an earlier version that does not support the current replication protocol.
 This can indicate either that the older version is just too old for any connection with the newer version, or that the older version doesn't have the logic required to support a Supplementary Instance.